 Let me caution you.
 Most real estate people, investors and county employees have very little training when it comes to the subject of deeds.
 This is a red flag, and sometimes excitement about a hot deal will cause you to overlook this situation.

 Title companies and attorneys that specialize in real estate are experts on the different types of property deeds.
 You should look to them for answers.

 Tax defaulted property auctions are nothing more than a local government using its best efforts to recycle abandoned tax defaulted property and get the property from the default tax list to the honorable list of new taxpayers.

 The county is unwilling to take responsibility for defects of the title or the condition of the property.
 Therefore, in most instances, the county issues a deed that’s considered a quitclaim deed.

-The Quitclaim Property Deed Will Absolve the County of Responsibility
+The Quitclaim is a Deed Type That Absolves the County of Responsibility

 The county will transfer via a deed, and it will have the effect of a quitclaim deed.
 Quitclaim means the party signing it is not accepting any responsibility.
 They are not warrantying anything!
 Any problems with the property or the land will be the purchaser’s responsibility.

 It is important to work closely with a title company.
 It is also important to understand the purchase you are making, and if you don’t understand, you need to employ an experienced attorney to explain the details.